dlchambersjr/data-structures-and-algorithms-401/README.md

 ## Challenge
 The search needs to be efficient by repeatedly narroowing the search field through the elimation of half of the remaing numbers after each pass.

+## Streatch Goal
+I created four additional sorted arrays with lengths of 100, 10,000, 100,000, 1,000,000.
+I then searched each array for a number in the top and bottom half of the array.
+Prior to adding these tests, the time to execute the four standard tests was .057s.
+AFTER addingt the four additional arrays... .406s ...
+WHAAAAT!

+I tried 100,000,000 by itself and I busted the memory stack.
+I backed down to 50,000,000 and searched the extemes of 1 and 50,000,000 and it ONLY TOOK 3.896s  AWESOME!!!

 ## Solution
 ![array-binary-search-whiteboard](https://raw.githubusercontent.com/dlchambersjr/data-structures-and-algorithms/master/assets/array-binary-search.jpg)